 “ABS has always been bold and innovative when it comes to introducing toys to the market,” Jones asserted.
 “From that first massager back in the late ‘70s to the ultra-modern range that we offer now — 40 years later — we’ve always tried to bring freshness and newness to the market in any way that we can.
 We’ve kept our key values and adjusted them to the current market.
 We’ve always been a business that focuses on relationships first, and this has never changed and never will.
 We still value partnerships more than anything else.
 The business has grown exponentially in terms of size.”

 In the U.K., the British Board of Film Classification has a rating system for movies — and R18 is an adults-only rating that the BBFC typically gives to hardcore porn films it approves for sale and distribution.
-Porn is often consumed digitally in the U.K. these days via streaming or downloading, but ABS still carries R18-rated DVDs for diehard fans of the format.
+Despite the fact that porn is mostly consumed online globally, ABS still carries R18-rated DVDs for diehard fans of the format.

 “(Adult) DVD legalization in the ‘90s was a positive change, but of course, this is now affected by free online streaming,” Jones observed.
 “We are only one of a handful of R18 distributors out there, and there is definitely still a demand.
 The introduction of luxury toys and brands with developing technology has also changed the market, and there’s always something fresh and exciting coming through that shakes up the industry and gets people talking.”

 Brick-and-mortar adult stores, Jones noted, are still doing a lot of business in the U.K. — and in 2018, they are selling plenty of sex toys and lingerie.